varnerlab/CHEME-1800-Computing-Book/unit-1-basics/programs.md

 Overall, the structure of a computer program is designed to take in data, process it in some way, and produce output.
 The specific details of the structure will depend on the problem or task the program is trying to solve.

 ### Anatomy of an executable program
-The structure of programs in modern languages such as [Julia](https://docs.julialang.org) and [Python](https://www.python.org), and older foundational languages such as the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) are remakarbaly conserved.
-Let's look at a skeleton of an _executable_ program in various langues and compare and contrast the stucrure:
+The structure of programs in modern languages such as [Julia](https://docs.julialang.org) and [Python](https://www.python.org), and older foundational languages such as the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) are remarkably conserved.
+Let's look at a skeleton of an _executable_ program in various languages and compare and contrast the structure:

 `````{tab-set}